FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">With just a couple config lines, we gained the ability to publicly expose any TCP port, without access to any of the underlying infrastructure.</div><img class="kiwi" src="/assets/kiwis/drillHappy.svg"></blockquote>

 As long as the desired client, not ***just*** `ssh`, is being fed by `proxytunnel` or understands `HTTP CONNECT` itself, then we attained a de-facto port-forwarding to any TCP port we desire, bypassing server-side firewalls.
-There *can* be server-side blocks for `HTTP CONNECT`, but it's trivial to go a level deeper with projects [wstunnel](https://github.com/erebe/wstunnel).
+There *can* be server-side blocks for `HTTP CONNECT`, but it's trivial to go a level deeper with projects like [wstunnel](https://github.com/erebe/wstunnel).

 ### Client-side connection
 Just like previously, we can first test the connection without OpenSSH.
 We have to specify our own HTTP server as a proxy, the final destination to `localhost:22`, as well the intermediate corporate proxy, if there is any.
 So **One** proxy if there is a direct connection to our Server, **Two** with an intermediate proxy.